atharva03/what-should-i-watch-next-NLP-/README.md

 # what-should-i-watch-next-NLP-
-A project in which I have web scrapped transcripts of top 10 ted talks and then have applied various data science Natural Language Processing techniques to learn the implementation of a number of python modules and analyse speech of different speakers
+A project in which I have web scrapped transcripts of top 10 ted talks and then have applied various data science Natural Language Processing techniques to learn the implementation of a number of python modules and analyse talks of different speakers

 Techniques Implemented-
   web scrapping,